unmtransinfo/TCRD/README.md

 Some of the loaders need to be run before others.
 Generally, the steps 1-13 (UniProt through TDLs) should be run in the order they are listed in doc/TCRD_Build_Notes.html.
 After that, loaders can be run in whatever order you like.

 ## System Requirements
-### You will need a Linux or OSX system (you might be able to get things to work on Windows, but it would require a lot of fiddling - Not recommended) and I would recommend at least 4 cores and 64GB of RAM.
+You will need a Linux or OSX system (you might be able to get things to work on Windows, but it would require a lot of fiddling - Not recommended) and I would recommend at least 4 cores and 64GB of RAM.

 ## Software Requirements
-### MySQL server.
+### MySQL server
 I am using MySQL Community Server 5.6.24.
 But anything version 5.5 or later would be fine.

 ### Python
 Python 2.7 and many Python modules not included in the standard library: BioPython, BeautifulSoup, docopt, goatools, httplib2, progressbar, urllib, urllib2, cPickle, cStringIO, csv, KEGG_Graph, MySQLdb, networkx, numpy, requests, and shelve.